traefik/traefikee-helm-chart/README.md

 ```bash
 helm uninstall traefikee
 ```
-If Traefik EE was install in a specific namespace
+If Traefik Enterprise was installed in a specific namespace

 ```bash
 helm uninstall traefikee --namespace traefikee